Amazing Asheville by Lan Sluder is the new guide to Asheville and the beautiful North Carolina mountains.

 ASHEVILLE Relocation, Retirement and Visitors Guide by Lan Sluder has been published in paperback and ebook formats.
 The 538-page book is available on Amazon.com.
 Go HERE to order your book from Amazon.

-The Rolls-Royce Owners' Club, the largest group of its kind in North America, will hold its annual National Meet in Asheville July 31-August 4, 2016.
-The headquarters hotel is the Omni Grove Park Inn.
-Some 300 veteran, classic, vintage and new Rolls-Royce and Bentley motor cars will be on display at the Biltmore House during some of this period.
+The Rolls-Royce Owners' Club, the largest group of its kind in North America, held its annual National Meet in Asheville July 31-August 4, 2016.
+The headquarters hotel was the Omni Grove Park Inn.
+Nearly 1,000 Rolls-Royce and Bentley enthusiasts attended.
+Some 270 veteran, classic, vintage and new Rolls-Royce and Bentley motor cars were displayed on the Biltmore House front lawn during the Meet.

 All content copyright © Lan Sluder except selected photographs used by permission and brief quotations or other fair use text, which are owned by the copyright holder.